mouhamedanflosse/i-was-there/README.md

 ## ✅Features

-📌 CRUD operations for managing posts
+📌 CRUD operations for managing posts.
--📌 Robust routing system
+📌 Robust routing system.
 📌 Dual search capabilities using hashtags and keywords 📌 Dark and light modes for user preference
 📌 Recommendations for related posts